Orphic Hymns: Attribution to Orpheus

 The Orphic Hymns are among the few extant works of Orphic literature, the tradition of texts attributed to Orpheus in antiquity which dealt with certain themes and myths distinct from those in mainstream Greek literature.
-A number of scholars have brought into question how "Orphic" the Hymns can be considered, partly because of the apparent absence of references to known Orphic myths, with Henri-Dominique Saffrey in 1994 characterising them as being "Orphic only in name".
+A number of scholars have brought into question how "Orphic" the Hymns can be considered, partly because of the apparent absence of references to known Orphic myths, with Henri-Dominique Saffrey in 1994 characterising them as "Orphic only in name".
 (Note: Rudhardt 2008, quoting Saffrey.)
-Recent scholars such as Morand and Jean Rudhardt, however, see the Hymns as markedly Orphic in nature, displaying characteristics that are typical of Orphic texts and borrowing from the Orphic literary tradition in a number of places.
+More recently, Morand and Jean Rudhardt have seen the Hymns as markedly Orphic in nature, displaying characteristics typical of Orphic texts and borrowing from the Orphic literary tradition.
 (Note: Morand 2001; Rudhardt 2008; Rudhardt 1991.
 For places in which the Hymns draw from the Orphic literary tradition, see Rudhardt 2008.)
-The Hymns contain numerous poetic formulae (recurring phrases used to express common ideas) which are known to been present in the Orphic Rhapsodies, and the order of the hymns in much of the collection appears to be a reflection of that theogony's narrative (though it is unclear whether these features were derived from the Rhapsodies themselves, or from earlier Orphic poems which the theogony drew upon).
-Marie-Christine Fayant sees allusions in the collection to myths known to have appeared in Orphic theogonies, such as the dismemberment of Dionysus and Zeus's swallowing of the hermaphroditic deity Protogonos; she also argues that in the content of the Hymns one can observe a cosmogony which is similar to that found in the Hieronyman Theogony, a theogony attributed to Orpheus (and possibly dating to the 2nd century BC), with which she believes the author of the Hymns was probably familiar.
+The Hymns contain numerous poetic formulae (recurring phrases used to express common ideas) which are known to have been present in the Orphic Rhapsodies, and the order of the hymns in much of the collection appears to reflect that theogony's narrative (though it is unclear whether these features were derived from the Rhapsodies themselves, or from earlier Orphic poems upon which the theogony drew).
+Marie-Christine Fayant sees allusions in the collection to myths which appeared in Orphic theogonies, such as the dismemberment of Dionysus and Zeus's swallowing of the hermaphroditic deity Protogonos.
+She also argues that in the Hymns content one can observe a cosmogony similar to that in the Hieronyman Theogony, a lost Orphic theogony possibly dating to the 2nd century BC, with which she believes the author of the Hymns was probably familiar.
 (Note: Fayant 2014.
 For Fayant's reconstruction of the cosmogony which she reads within the Hymns, see Fayant 2014.
 On the Hieronyman Theogony, and for this dating, see Meisner 2018.)